aws-samples/serverless-stream-processing-at-scale/0_SetUp/README.md

 [AWS CloudFormation][cloudformation] allows you to model your entire infrastructure with a JSON or YAML template.
 For this workshop, you will be deploying the architecture for all three modules with CloudFormation, and then you will walk through a streaming pattern in each module.

 1. Go to the AWS Management Console and type **CloudFormation** in the **Find Services** search bar.
 Click enter to go to the CloudFormation console.

+1. Make sure you're in the **Oregon** Region by checking the Region dropdown in the top right corner.

 1. Click **Create Stack**.